Eddie Williams (American football): Chicago Bears

 On March 10, 2010, Williams was signed by the Chicago Bears.
 He was waived on September 4, but signed to the Bears' practice squad the next day.

-Williams was waived on September 2, 2011 before the start of the 2011 season.
+Williams was waived on September 2, 2011, before the start of the 2011 regular season.

-Cleveland Browns
+Cleveland Browns (first stint)

 Williams was signed to the practice squad of the Cleveland Browns on September 7, 2011.

 Seattle Seahawks

 Williams was signed off the Browns' practice squad by the Seattle Seahawks on September 13.
 He started 6 games.